seanpmaxwell/Typescript-Best-Practices/README.md

 ```
 - **function-expressions:** any function assigned to a variable `const foo = ...some function`
 - **factory-function:** a function whose primary purpose is to initialize some other function/object rather than perform actions.
-  - **value-factory-functions:** a factory-function meant for returning mostly static-data (i.e. const GetDefaults => {...} using a function so we get a deep-clone everytime).
+  - **value-factory-functions:** a factory-function meant for returning mostly static-data (i.e. const GetDefaults => {...} using a function so we get a deep-clone every time).
 - **configured-functions:** function-expressions returned by a factory-function: `const parseUser = parseObject(UserSchema)`.
-- **validator-functions:** accepts and unknown variable and returns a type-predicate
+- **validator-functions:** accepts an unknown variable and returns a type-predicate

 ---

 ### Types
 - **type-aliases**: any type declared with `type TypeName = ...`.
-  - **object-type-literal:** type-aliases used describe the shape of an object.
+  - **object-type-literal:** type-aliases used to describe the shape of an object.
 - **interfaces**: types declared with `interface SomeInterfaceName { ... }`.
 - **utility-types:** type-aliases with generics used for resolving other types.